-David Hill: Writer
+David Hill: Director and Editor-in-Chief

 David did his undergraduate work in chemistry at Point Loma Nazarene University and graduate research at the University of Illinois at Urbana-Champaign focusing on organic chemistry, self assembly, and nanotechnology.
 He also taught chemistry and biochemistry at the University of Colorado before transitioning into instructional design and digital publishing.
 Over a stretch of seven years as a contractor, he contributed to numerous K-12 and undergraduate-level textbooks and digital media assets across a variety of scientific disciplines.
 During this time, he also served as a medical copyeditor for the cancer education group, Research To Practice, and authored Essentials of Anatomy and Physiology Laboratory Manual (Elsevier, 2011).

 Jason Dorrier: Writer

 Jason received degrees in Economics and International Affairs and an Astrophysical and Planetary Sciences minor from the University of Colorado at Boulder.
 He moved to San Francisco and took a job with Fisher Investments doing research and writing.
 While at Fisher, he helped write a line of investment books and edited and wrote for MarketMinder.com.
 After six years in finance, he took a break to travel—surfing in Brazil, fleeing volcanic eruptions in Argentina, and riding trains across central and eastern Europe.
 He is fascinated by all things science and tech.

 The following writers have contributed to the Hub in the past: